 Thus, you can see you have an understandable and better-looking stacked area chart of your dataset now.
 For example, it would look like this.

-Steps to Change Order of Stacked Area Chart in Excel
+How to Change Order of Stacked Area Chart in Excel (With Easy Steps)

 Now, suppose, you want to change the order of the stacked area chart.
 Say, you want to show the Mobile data first, Laptop data second, and Desktop data last.
 Follow the steps below to do this.